top of page

 You have heard this term many times, but what does it mean?

-Induction of labour (IOL) is any medical intervention that stimulates the onset of labour contractions.
+Induction of labour (IOL) is a medical intervention that stimulates the onset of labour contractions.
 We still hope for a natural delivery.

 Do I need an IOL?